 two school summer vacations.
 Soon after he became Nova, he finished the school year in Nova #29 v5.
 In Nova #10 v6, he finished the next

-year and began the next summer break.
-That would put his time as Nova during the two series at just over a year.
+the three summer months prior to v7, that would put his time as Nova during the two series at roughly just over a year and nine months.

 I'd like to thank my good friend, Corey Blake, for his help with the issue charts.
 His amazing

 New Warriors Continuity Conundrum website was an invaluable help in cross-referencing (and accuracy-checking) the lists.